Oliver-Balb/Starbucks/README.md

 ![transcript.json offer completion without prior offer view event](offer_completed_without_view.png "transcript.json data anomaly: offer completion without prior offer view event")

 #### Transactions not related to any offer completed
-Transactions, which cannot be related to any offer completed are ignored related the anaysis of the success of offers.
+**Transactions, which cannot be related to any BOGO or discount offer completed are ignored related to the subsequent anaysis of the offers success rates.**

-# Cleaning the Data
+# Cleaning the Data and Storing Cleanded Data

+Preprocessing of data for basic cleaning and storing of cleaned data is done in Starbucks_Capstone_notebook.ipynb Jupyter notebook.

+## Cleaning Data

 Basic cleaning of data is accomplished by
-1. joining the profile.json and portfolio.json with the transcript.json table
+1. joining the transcript.json data with profile.json and portfolio.json data and
-2. aggregating the offer history based on customer id, offer_id, duration aggregating individual offer viewed and offer received event records into the offer received recorded and assigning transaction value as described above
+2. aggregating the offer history based on customer id, offer_id, duration aggregating individual offer received and offer viewed event records into the offer received recorded and assigning transaction value as described above

 Resulting table/dataframe: offer_agg

 ![transcript.json offer_agg structure and sample data](offer_agg_sample.png "transcript.json offer_agg structure and sample data")

-# Storing the Data
+## Storing the Data

-The cleaned tables/dataframes portfolio, profile, portfolio and offer_agg are stored as CSV files in order to reducing processing effort when re-executing the analysis.
+The cleaned tables/dataframes portfolio, profile, portfolio and offer_agg are stored as CSV files in order to reduce the processing effort when re-executing the analysis.

-## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.

-### Program Files
-* process_data.py - Extraction, transformation, and load of CSV above files into SQLITE DB including data cleansing.
-* train_classifier.py - Definition and training of a supervised machine learning model based on labeled message data.
-* Files required for the web app are stored within the udacity workspace.

-## Execution <a name="files"></a>

-**(1) ETL**`

-Start of execution using command line with for mandatory arguments:

-`python process_data.py [messages_filepath] [categories_filepath] [database_filepath]`

-Provide the filepaths of the messages and categories datasets as the first and second argument respectively, as well as the filepath of the database to save the cleaned data to as the third argument.

-Example: python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

-**(2) Model definition and training**
-Start of execution using command line with two mandatory arguments:

-`python train_classifier.py [database_filepath] [model_filepath]`

-Provide the filepath of the disaster messages database as the first argument and the filepath of the pickle  file to save the model to as the second argument.

-Example: python train_classifier.py ../data/DisasterResponse.db classifier.pkl

-**(3) Web Front End**

-a.
-In Udacity Project Workspace go to `app` directory: `cd app`

-b.
-Run your web app: `python run.py`

-c.
-Click the `PREVIEW` button to open the homepage
+# Loading of Cleaned Data and Analysis

+Loading of preprocessed data and analysis of

+* offer effectiveness: Comparison of the conversion rate and the (monetary) revenue of the various BOGO and discount offers.
+* customer value: Identification of customers with the highest conversion rates and highest average revenue.
+* prediction of conversion and revenue

+is done in the Starbuck_Capstone_notebook-Analysis.ipynb Jupyter notebook.

+# Python Version and Packages

+This project is based Python 3.12.8 and requires the following main packages:

+* pandas >= 2.2.2
+* matplotlib >= 3.8.4
+* seaborn >= 0.13.2
+* sklearn >= 1.4.2
+* datetime